flaviorssilva1981/maratona/README.md

 3. Under **Assessment properties**, select **View all**.

 4. The **Assessment properties** blade allows you to tailor many of the settings used when making a migration assessment report.
 Take a few moments to explore the wide range of assessment properties.
 Hover over the information icons to see more details on each setting.
 Choose any settings you like, then select **Save**.
-(You have to make a change for the Save button to be enabled; if you don't want to make any changes, just close the blade.)

 5. Select **Next** to move to the **Select machines to assess** tab.
 Choose **Create New** and enter the group name **SmartHotel VMs**.
 Select the **smarthotelsql1**, **smarthotelweb1**, **smarthotelweb2** and **UbuntuWAF** VMs.